Bridgeport Nursing Home Abuse Lawyers

 - Other Injuries

 As soon as we’re involved with the case, we’ll investigate your loved one’s injuries and work to find out what happened.
 We will listen to you and your loved one to understand their injuries and what caused them.
-We will work with authorities, nursing home investigators, and we will gather the evidence that the case needs.
+We will work with authorities, and nursing home investigators, and we will gather the evidence that the case needs.
 Our lawyers will fight to protect your loved one’s rights and to hold those responsible accountable for their actions.

 Our lawyers will give you and your loved one legal advice and guide you through the entire process.
 Once the investigation is complete, we’ll handle any negotiations with insurance companies and the parties responsible.
 In every case, we’ll represent you and your loved one with the integrity and skill that we’re known for.

 If those responsible for harming your loved one won’t take the responsibility they should, we can take your case to court to hold them accountable.
 At Wocl Leydon, our team of experienced litigators will fight for your loved one and their recovery.
-From investigation and trial preparation, to preparing legal arguments and advocating for your loved one in court, we’ll handle your case with the respect and skill that your loved one deserves.
+From investigation and trial preparation to preparing legal arguments and advocating for your loved one in court, we’ll handle your case with the respect and skill that your loved one deserves.

 Signs of Nursing Home Abuse or Neglect in Bridgeport